-Iran supreme leader weeps for general killed by US airstrike
+Throngs mourn, Iranian leader weeps for general slain by US

 Ghaani made his own threat in an interview shown Monday on Iranian state television.
 “God the Almighty has promised to get his revenge, and God is the main avenger.
 Certainly actions will be taken,” he said.

-Markets reacted Monday to the tensions, sending international benchmark Brent crude above $70 a barrel for some of the day and gold to a seven-year high.
+Markets reacted Monday to the tensions, sending international benchmark Brent crude above $70 a barrel for part of the day and gold to a seven-year high.
 The Middle East remains a crucial source of oil, and Iran in the past has threatened the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of all the world’s oil traded passes.

+NATO Secretary-General Jens Stoltenberg, chairing emergency talks with the alliance’s ambassadors in Brussels, called for “restraint and de-escalation,” adding: “A new conflict would be in no one’s interest.”

+U.N.
+Secretary-General Antonio Guterres warned global political tensions were “at their highest level this century.”
+In a letter, Iraq’s U.N.
+Ambassador Mohammed Hussein Bahr Aluloom called on the U.N.
+Security Council to condemn the U.S. airstrike that killed Soleimani and ensure “that Iraq is not dragged into international and regional crises.”

-Ghaani, a longtime Soleimani deputy, has now taken over as the head of the Revolutionary Guard’s Quds, or Jerusalem, Force, answerable only to Khamenei.
-Ghaani has been sanctioned by the U.S. since 2012 for his work funding its operations around the world, including its work with proxies in Iraq, Lebanon and Yemen.
+Ghaani, a longtime Soleimani deputy, has taken over as the head of the Revolutionary Guard’s Quds, or Jerusalem, Force, answerable only to Khamenei.
+Ghaani has been sanctioned by the U.S. since 2012 for his work funding its global operations, including its work with proxies in Iraq, Lebanon and Yemen.

 Those proxies likely will be involved in any operation targeting U.S. interests in the Middle East or elsewhere.